 Burstow Ward has 28 beds in 6-bedded bays and we also have several amenity beds.

 Burstow Ward visiting times

-- 2-8 pm, with a maximum of three visitors per bed (including your partner)
+- Family and friends: 2-8pm with a maximum of three visitors per bed (including partner/signifcant other)

 Ongoing support from the community midwifery team at the mother’s home takes place from the day after discharge to a minimum of 10 days, and up to 28 days if required, until handover to the health visitor.
 New mothers can phone the emergency numbers in their notes for advice.

 More informationBurstow Ward: information for women and partners Additional information for women and supporters staying overnight on Burstow Ward Download: Pelvic floor exercises – patient information

 Building a happy baby: a guide for parents from Unicef